jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/2_Cases_D.typ

 Analysis of the first row in @fig_95 reveals that the lowest objective function value for a 50% visibility demand was achieved with eight #glspl("lie").
 For a 66.7% visibility demand, the optimal #gls("ld", long:true) was achieved with seven #glspl("lie"), while maintaining constraint compliance.
 Similarly, for visibility demands of 71% and 75%, the best results were obtained with six and five #glspl("lie"), respectively.
 These findings informed the selection of #glspl("lie") numbers for @fig_91 to @fig_94.
-Further examination of the objective function values in @fig_95 reveals that increasing the number of #glspl("lie") generally improves the quality of #gls("ld").
+Further examination of the objective function values in @fig_95 indicates that increasing the number of #glspl("lie") generally improves the quality of #gls("ld").
 However, the second row of @fig_95 demonstrates that higher numbers of #glspl("lie") significantly increase the optimization complexity.
 This complexity manifests in the number of iterations required.
 Solutions for four #glspl("lie") were found for all visibility demands.
-However, increasing the number of #glspl("lie") led to iteration counts approaching the maximum limit of 3000.
+Notably, increasing the number of #glspl("lie") led to iteration counts approaching the maximum limit of 3000.

 The computational demand becomes particularly evident when comparing the number of iterations required for eight #glspl("lie") and four #glspl("lie") at a 50% visibility demand.
-The case with eight #glspl("lie") required approximately eight times more iterations to find a solution.
+The case with eight #glspl("lie") necessitated approximately eight times more iterations to find a solution.
 Moreover, for the other three visibility demands with eight #glspl("lie"), no constraint-satisfying solutions were found even after 3000 iterations.

 // -------------------------------------------------------------------------- //
 // TODO corrections required here (langauge based)